 II.
 Pre-Travel Process

 A. All student travelers must participate in the Rinker Center for International Programs orientation program for international study and travel abroad.
-Contact with the Rinker Center should take place on or before October 1st for spring departures, and on or before April 1st for summer or fall departures.
-For trips which make compliance with the orientation program impractical, the Faculty Trip Leader should contact ORM@bsu.edu to arrange a customized orientation program.
+Contact with the Rinker Center should take place on or before October 1st for spring departures, and on or before April 1st for summer or fall departure.

-B. The Faculty Trip Leader, the Rinker Center for International Programs, or the Office of Risk Management will schedule a pre-departure meeting for all travelers noting the appropriate documents needed for that meeting.
+B. The Faculty Trip Leader or the Rinker Center for International Programs will schedule a pre-departure meeting for all travelers noting the appropriate documents needed for that meeting.

 III.
 Insurance Requirements

 A. All travelers in programs directly controlled and administered by the University must purchase the university designated health and evacuation insurance.
-In addition, those student travelers traveling in excess of 60 days in such programs must also purchase the university designated international identity card.
-For trips of 60 days or less, purchase of the international identity card is optional.
 Contact the Rinker Center for International Programs or the Office of Risk Management for details.

 B. Students traveling in programs not directly controlled and administered by the University must meet all the administrative and insurance requirements of those programs.
 A list of such programs approved for study abroad at Ball State University is available on the Rinker Center for International Programs website.

 IV.
 Countries on U.S. Travel Warning and Sanctions Lists